 There's a plethora of IT suppliers who'll want your business.
 You need to be sure the one you choose for your company fits your requirements and is able to provide the service you need, when you need it

 Find a local IT supplier?

 Although your IT supplier will be able to perform many tasks without having to visit your premises, the chances are that you'll want them to visit occasionally.
 So, although proximity shouldn't be your top priority, it does help if your IT supplier is nearby.

 Most IT suppliers target businesses within an hour's drive of their offices, so look within this radius first when listing possible suppliers.
 Some bigger companies have engineers on the road so they can get to you quickly - that's useful if there's ever a problem with your IT systems.

 Your IT supplier requirements

 If you're starting from scratch, list the number of desktop computers, laptops and tablets you think you will require and any specific software you will need.
 You should also think about any additional hardware you might want, such as printers or accessories for tablets.

 How do you want to work?
 Do you want to offer your staff the chance to work from home?
 What about the telephone system?
 Think about the benefits of unified messaging and voice over internet protocol (VoIP).
-Do your employees need mobile phones or are you happy for them to use their own devices?
+Do your employees need smartphones or are you happy for them to use their own devices?

 You don't need to get too technical here, as a good IT supplier will offer advice to help you work out what fits your requirements.
 However, it's important you have an idea of what you're looking for.
 This gives you a framework against which to judge potential IT suppliers.